ubuntu-mate/ubuntu-mate.org/_drafts/2020-03-31-ubuntu-mate-focal.md

 ![Indicator Date Time](/images/blog/eoan/indicator-datetime.png)

-For the many people who use web-mail exclusively, this change will have no impact, but for those who use desktop mail we feel these productivity 📈 improvements are significant.
+For the many people who use web-mail exclusively, this change will have no impact, but for those who use desktop mail we feel these productivity :chart_with_upwards_trend: improvements are significant.

-For those of you who love 💕 Thunderbird and wish to continue using it, we will continue to offer Thunderbird in the Software Boutique for a one-click install.
+For those of you who love :two_hearts: Thunderbird and wish to continue using it, we will continue to offer Thunderbird in the Software Boutique for a one-click install.
 Likewise, Evolution is now in the Software Boutique, and can be installed/removed with one click.